syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 1. [CDN](#cdn-reference) - Used to reference complete css via static web assets.
 2. [CRG](https://ej2.syncfusion.com/aspnetcore/documentation/common/custom-resource-generator/) - Used to generate resources only for the selected (used) components.
 3. [Theme Studio](https://ej2.syncfusion.com/aspnetcore/documentation/appearance/theme-studio/) - Used to customize and generate themes only for the selected (used) components.
-4. [NPM packages](#npm-packages) - Used to customize the existing themes and bundle stylesheet's in an application.
+4. [NPM Packages](#npm-packages) - Used to customize the existing themes and bundle stylesheet's in an application.
+4. [LibMan](#libman) - Used to downloads popular libraries and frameworks from a file system or a content delivery network (CDN) in an application.

 ## CDN Reference